apache/sis-site/source/epsg.md

 java --class-path apache-sis-{{% version %}}/lib/sis-referencing.jar:myApp.jar MyMainClass
 {{< / highlight >}}

-If the `SIS_DATA` environment variable can not be set, Java property can be used as a fallback:
+If the `SIS_DATA` environment variable cannot be set, Java property can be used as a fallback:

 {{< highlight bash >}}
 java -Dderby.system.home=apache-sis-{{% version %}}/data/Databases \